dylanlott/vedh/README.md

 `frontend/.env.local` sets local environemnt variables and is used when `yarn start` is run.
 `frontend/.env.production` sets production environment variables and it used for `yarn build`.

+A copy of the frontend environment file for development is included in this repository.

 ## Deploying with Make